 “Oh my God!
 Sam!”

 Robert went as fast as he could, but even driving like a bat out of hell, he wouldn’t be able to do better than forty-five minutes.
-Something in him had told him that he should have done something to stop Nikki and Nathaniel.
-Nikki had never forgiven Sam for being a daddy’s girl, and reveled in any chance to punish her.
+Something in him had told him he should have stopped Nikki and Nathaniel.
+Nikki had never forgiven Sam for being a daddy’s girl and reveled in any chance to punish her.
 Nathaniel was just hurt, and Robert could understand that.
 There was just too much ugliness — it had gained momentum — about the whole situation to have stopped anything.
-Sam was going to be irate, and that fiery, red-headed temper was nothing nice when she got going.
+Sam would be irate, and that fiery, red-headed temper was nothing nice when she got going.

-Only giving stopping by to talk to Harvey a moments thought, he went flying past the convenience store at 8:54 am.
+Only giving stopping by to talk to Harvey a moment’s thought, he went flying past the convenience store at 8:54 am.
 He was pulling up to the cabin less than a minute later, throwing his truck into park next to Nikki’s white Prius.
 Not sure what he would do with it, even if the situation had gotten out of control between Sam and her mother, Robert grabbed his rifle from behind the seat.
 He walked up to the cabin and pounded on the door.
 The door slammed open.
-The sight that met him made him lose his steak and eggs.
+A horrifying site was unleashed, causing him to forfeit his breakfast.

-Sam’s face was all clawed and she had a large gash in her neck.
-Her fingers looked as if they had been gnawed to the bones.
-Robert was making his way over to her, when he noticed that Nathaniel’s body lay before her.
+Sam’s face was all clawed, and she had a large gash in her neck.
+Her fingers looked as if something had gnawed them to the bones.
+Robert was making his way over to her when he noticed that Nathaniel’s body lay before her.
 Half of his neck had been ripped out and one of his arms looked like nothing more than hamburger meat.
 Robert backed away.
-Sam began to cackle, as he placed his hand on Nikki’s shoulder, trying to comfort her.
+Sam cackled as he placed his hand on Nikki’s shoulder, trying to comfort her.
 He then realized, to his terror, that Sam had been feeding on Nathaniel’s body.

-His little girl’s, once vibrant, green eyes were gray and dead looking.
+His precious girl’s, once vibrant, green eyes were gray and dead looking.
 Her hair was matted with blood, and she cackled and snarled at him.
 Then for a moment a little green shown through the murkiness in her eyes.
 She looked tired and sad.
-He knew in that moment what he would have to do.
+He knew at that moment what he would have to do.

-Cursing the day that Nikki had convinced him that it was still okay to spend their summers at the lake after Jessie died, he now looked at her, once lovely, mangled face.
-The bloody bubbles had ceased and he knew that, she too, was gone.
+Cursing the day that Nikki had convinced him it was still okay to spend their summers at the lake after Jessie died, he now looked at her once lovely, mangled face.
+The bloody bubbles had ceased, and he knew that she, too, was gone.
 A low, eerie laugh came from the corner.

 At 9:05 am on June 5th, 2018, Robert Brennan once again held his beautiful baby girl in the scope of his rifle.
 “I love you, Sam.
 I’ve always loved you.”
 Sam growled and lunged towards him.
 Filled with pain, he yelled with everything he had in him as he pulled the trigger.

-Knowing that this tragedy would eventually happen to someone else, Robert led a campaign to close off that piece of land on Lay Lake, so that no one would have access to it.
-In 2019, the proposal was denied.
+Knowing that this tragedy would happen to someone else, Robert led a campaign to close off that piece of land on Lay Lake, so that no one would have access to it.
+In 2019, they denied the proposal.